Addition: Computers

 Analog computers work directly with physical quantities, so their addition mechanisms depend on the form of the addends.
 A mechanical adder might represent two addends as the positions of sliding blocks, in which case they can be added with an averaging lever.
 If the addends are the rotation speeds of two shafts, they can be added with a differential.
 A hydraulic adder can add the pressures in two chambers by exploiting Newton's second law to balance forces on an assembly of pistons.
 The most common situation for a general-purpose analog computer is to add two voltages (referenced to ground); this can be accomplished roughly with a resistor network, but a better design exploits an operational amplifier.

 Addition is also fundamental to the operation of digital computers, where the efficiency of addition, in particular the carry mechanism, is an important limitation to overall performance.

 The abacus, also called a counting frame, is a calculating tool that was in use centuries before the adoption of the written modern numeral system and is still widely used by merchants, traders and clerks in Asia, Africa, and elsewhere; it dates back to at least 2700–2300 BC, when it was used in Sumer.

 Blaise Pascal invented the mechanical calculator in 1642; it was the first operational adding machine.
-It made use of a gravity-assisted carry mechanism.
-It was the only operational mechanical calculator in the 17th century and the earliest automatic, digital computer.
-Pascal's calculator was limited by its carry mechanism, which forced its wheels to only turn one way so it could add.
+Pascal's calculator was limited by its gravity-assisted carry mechanism, which forced its wheels to only turn one way so it could add.
 To subtract, the operator had to use the Pascal's calculator's complement, which required as many steps as an addition.
-Giovanni Poleni followed Pascal, building the second functional mechanical calculator in 1709, a calculating clock made of wood that, once setup, could multiply two numbers automatically.
+Gottfried Leibniz built the stepped reckoner, another mechanical calculator, finished in 1694, and Giovanni Poleni improved on the design in 1709 with a calculating clock made of wood that could perform all four arithmetical operations.
+These early attempts were not commercially successful but inspired later mechanical calculators of the 19th century.

 Adders execute integer addition in electronic digital computers, usually using binary arithmetic.
 The simplest architecture is the ripple carry adder, which follows the standard multi-digit algorithm.
 One slight improvement is the carry skip design, again following human intuition; one does not perform all the carries in computing 999 + 1, but one bypasses the group of 9s and skips to the answer.